maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Configuration of the sale part of the NFTs

 When you want to sell your NFTs, Opensea requires various details according to their Blockchain or supply number.
+**Note: The maximum duration of sale should be at most 6 months.
+It must be entered in the form of start date - end date.**

   <table>
      <tbody>